yura505/robinbot/README.md

 - Configurable (trailing) profit stops automatic allocation
 - Earnings announcements impacts
 - Market breadth analysis
-- Long and Short strategies
+- User defined strategies
+- Backtest

 The bot performs technical analysis and places orders, for best results it should be run once a day at the end of market day, ex.
 15 minutes before close.